Edward Wood, 1st Earl of Halifax: Colleague of Eden

 In November 1937, Halifax visited Germany in a semi-official capacity, and met Adolf Hitler.
 The visit came about after Hermann Göring invited Halifax, in his private capacity as Master of the Middleton Hunt, to attend a hunting exhibition in Berlin, and to hunt foxes with Göring in Pomerania.
 Halifax later stated that he had initially been unenthusiastic about the circumstances of the visit, although Eden had pressed him to accept the invitation, and Halifax's trip to Germany had not been an attempt by Chamberlain to bypass the Foreign Office.
 In Germany, Göring gave Halifax the nickname "Halalifax" – after a German hunting call, Halali!.
-Later, when he was taken to meet Adolf Hitler at Berchtesgaden, Halifax initially mistook Hitler for a domestic servant: As I looked out of the car window, on eye level, I saw in the middle of this swept path a pair of black trousered legs, finishing up in silk socks and pumps.
-I assumed this was a footman who had come down to help me out of the car and up the steps and was proceeding in leisurely fashion to get myself out of the car when I heard von Neurath or somebody throwing a hoarse whisper at my ear of Der Führer, der Führer; and it then dawned upon me that the legs were not the legs of a footman, but of Hitler.
-Halifax said later that had he not been so warned, he would have attempted to hand his coat to Hitler, and likely thus caused a diplomatic incident.
-A long and tense meeting with Hitler followed.
+At Berchtesgaden, there was a long and tense meeting with Hitler, whom he initially mistook for a footman.
 In these discussions, Halifax spoke of "possible alterations to the European order which might be destined to come about with the passage of time".
 Ignoring Eden's reservations, he did not object in principle to Hitler's designs on Austria, and parts of Czechoslovakia and Poland, although he stressed that only peaceful processes of change would be acceptable.
 Halifax was generally regarded publicly at the time as acting on behalf of the British government, and attempting to renew dialogue with the German government.

-Writing to Baldwin on the subject of the conversation between Karl Burckhardt (the League of Nations' Commissioner of Danzig) and Hitler, Halifax said: "Nationalism and Racialism is a powerful force but I can't feel that it's either unnatural or immoral!
+Writing to Baldwin on the subject of the conversation between Carl Jacob Burckhardt (the League of Nations' Commissioner of Danzig) and Hitler, Halifax said: "Nationalism and Racialism is a powerful force but I can't feel that it's either unnatural or immoral!
 I cannot myself doubt that these fellows are genuine haters of Communism, etc.!
 And I daresay if we were in their position we might feel the same!"